Matesant/Printf/README.md

 ### 1. Compiling the archives

-To compile the proiect, go to its path and run:
+To compile the project, go to its path and run:

 For __mandatory__ functions:
 ```